FIWARE-TMForum/local-bae/README.md

-# Local BAE instance
+# Deploying local instance of the Business API Ecosystem

-Deploying local BAE instance with docker compose.
-Components are run in separate steps in order to be able to wait for components coming up, since docker compose does not allow to depend on healthy containers.

-This setup uses an external IDP which need to be configured first.
+Deploying local Business API Ecosystem (BAE) and Keyrock Identity Provider (IDP) instance with docker compose.

+## Remarks

+The components reside in a docker network 'bae' created when using docker compose.
+Within this network, containers can communicate with each other.

+This setup uses fixed IPs for each container within the subnet `10.2.0.0/16`.
+Therefore make sure
+that no IPs are already being used in this subnet.

-## Steps
+## Deployment

 The following describes how to configure and deploy the required containers for the databases: